In this post, you’ll learn all about tent condensation; what causes it, and what solutions you have to stop it from happening.

 - There’s moisture building up in the corners.
 A tale-tale sign of damaged sewings, or even worse, fabric damage due to friction with the tent’s poles.

-- There’s water building up on the floor.
+- There’s water building upon the floor.
 This might mean that your groundsheet is not that waterproof, or your tent footprint is not properly installed (see how to properly fit one).

-Spotting the difference can be harder when both condensation and leaking is present.
+Spotting the difference can be harder when both condensation and leaking are present.
 Unfortunately, the only way to tell the difference then is to get home, dry out your tent, and do a water spray test.
 But don’t get inside, so your breathing cannot build up condensation.

 If you spot a leak, don’t worry.
 There are many ways you can deal with them.
 You can find some tent waterproofing solutions if you read our comprehensive guide about this.